Chillis-Associates/Balance-Game/README.md

  Godot4_balance
 "Balance Game! "  Godot Engine 4.0 "getting started" game demonstrating the basics.

-This game is a companion to the Godot Engine 4.0 Getting Started Guide: https://godotengine.fandom.com/es/wiki/Tu_primer_juego
+This game was based in the fundamentals of the Godot Engine 4.0 Getting Started Guide: https://godotengine.fandom.com/es/wiki/Tu_primer_juego
 It is a game intended to demonstrate the following fundamental concepts of Godot development and building the prototype of the game:

 *  Node and scene structure